 According to the Centers for Disease Control and Prevention (CDC), stroke is the fourth-leading cause of death in the United States.
-Brain tissue loses oxygen and food when a blood vessel in the brain ruptures and bleeds or if the blood supply to the brain is blocked.
+Brain tissue loses oxygen when a blood vessel in the brain ruptures and bleeds or if there’s a blockage in the blood supply to the brain.
 Brain cells and tissue begin to die within minutes, which causes a stroke.

-- numbness or weakness in the arms, face, or leg, especially on one side of the body
+- numbness or weakness in the arm, face, and leg, especially on one side of the body

 - difficulty speaking or understanding speech